hamidgasmi/training.computerscience.cloud.aws/README.md

 - CloudWatch's **PercentIOLimit**:
 	- It help to determin which performance mode to choose
-	- If it hits 100% for extended periods of time, consider using Max I/O mode
+	- If a General Purpose mode EFS volume hits 100% for extended periods of time, consider using Max I/O mode
--
+- CloudWatch's **BurstCreditBalance**:
+	- It help to determin which throughput mode to choose
+	- If we experience performance issues with an EFS volume in Bursting Throughput mode:
+		- Check the BurstCreditBalance CloudWatch metric
+		- If its value is either zero or steadily decreasing, Provisioned Throughput could be a solution

 </details>